poppy-project/poppy-docs/en/programming/python.md

 1. set new motor command
 1. go back to step 1.

-> Note: this example is designed for the Ergo Jr. It could be adapted to other Poppy robots, by changing the motors used.
+> **Note** This example is designed for the Ergo Jr. It could be adapted to other Poppy robots, by changing the motors used.
 Yet, it is not that obvious which one to use to have a "cool" result.

 #### Demo version